 I got into this business because I want to help mobilize you.
 To help you put aside any guilt or fear you may be feeling and take charge of your career path.

 I got into this business because I want to cheer you on.
-I get inspired when I see people pursuing their dreams and living a life they are proud of.
+To get inspired when I see people pursuing their dreams and living a life they are proud of.
 I want that to be you.
 If you do too, then this is the program for you.

 Latest posts by Nicole Wood (see all)

 - Here Are Your Most Pressing Career Questions Answered - May 13, 2021

 - Why Knowing Your Leadership Style Is Important - April 16, 2021

 - How to Best Prepare for Maternity Leave - December 15, 2020